 Of course I do not suggest that you leash your dog up and head straight into trigger territory.
 That would be pure folly.
 The battlefield walks should be eliminated, in favor of a much calmer environment.
 There are many options for you and for dogs.
-If you drive, then simply drive them somewhere much quieter in order that they might learn that the outdoors is not full of drama and challenges to their central nervous system.
-They will never learn to be calmer in an environmental chock full of triggers.
+If you drive, then simply drive them somewhere much quieter so that they might learn that the outdoors is not full of drama and challenges to their central nervous system.
+They will never learn to be calmer in an environment chock full of triggers.
 Cemeteries are a favorite of mine for this purpose.
-Many of them not only allow leashed dogs, they encourage this.
+Many of them not only allow leashed dogs, they encourage them.
 It cuts down on vandalism.
+Check with the one that you are interested in first to make sure.
 They are typically wide open spaces that allow for a great view of anything in the distance that might be problematic.
 You have plenty of time to get your dog back to your car, should you need to.
-Teach your dog that your car is a safe space and that getting into it, is always a wonderful experience.
-High value food (and otherwise) rewards are your friends on these outings.
+Teach your dog that your car is a safe space and that getting into it is always a wonderful experience.
+High value food and other rewards such as favorite toys are your friends on these outings.

 Another way to kick start this process is to create an auto head turn response in your house, making it the best thing ever to check in with you.
 You are your dog’s safety and provide answers to any questions they have.
 Start in the same room, using your best happy voice and then work at distances in your home.
 You then move on to the most boring part of your property outside and create that same auto response out there.
 Each step must be complete before moving on to the next step.
 This is called proofing.
 This is your emergency plan, should something suddenly appear in the environment on your calm outings.
 Nothing is 100% guaranteed so plan for when you need this.

 Outings need not be long.
 The goal is to leave any outing before there are concerns.
 Ten minutes of quality sniffing in a novel environment is huge for a dog that lives in a state of raised cortisol.
 Stagger time frames so that each one is not longer.
-That can create anxiety.
-Your goal with these outings is that your dog learns that the outside is not that scary when that is the issue.
-With simple over-stimulation and an inability to self-sooth, regular outings lower the stimulation level and create the realization that sniffing IS self-soothing.
+Each outing being successively longer can create anxiety.
+Your goal with these outings is that your dog learns that the outside is not that scary if that is the issue.
+With simple overstimulation and an inability to self-soothe, regular outings lower the stimulation level and create the realization that sniffing IS self-soothing.

 It goes without saying that if your dog has an issue like this, you should be working with a quality modern rewards-based professional.
 But if that professional wants you to keep your dog inside rather than to help teach you how to help your dog make better choices outside, it’s time to choose a new professional.
 It also goes without saying that you should be using modern management equipment on your dog such as the Victoria Stilwell harness, the Freedom harness or other similar options in order that you both be safe and comfortable when out and about.
 Be your dog’s voice.
 He needs more than just your own property can offer.